 Check your tires for thread depth and air pressure.
 Overtime your tires become worn out and the thread depth becomes uneven.
 It’s important to check the depth to make sure your tire can keep traction and avoid slips on wet and icy roads.
 Air pressure is just as important!
 When the temperature drops by 10 degrees your tires drop a pound of air.
 Check your tires and spare tires when the temperature changes drastically.
 Need or replace the tires on your car, truck or van?
 Autotailor provides a complete line of brand name tires all competitively priced.
-Call us today to schedule your tire service appointment!
+Call us today to schedule your winter auto repair tire service appointment!

 A battery tends to last up to 3 years.
 If you’re nearing that life cycle you should bring your car to our auto repair center in Greeley, CO to ensure it’s fully charged.
 If the battery isn’t fully charged it can freeze and die when the temperature drops.
 One of our certified Greeley Autotailor technicians can check if you need to recharge or buy a new battery.

 You should regularly bring your vehicle in for routine auto repair services and an oil changes.
 However, if you haven’t kept up with it, the time to change it is now!
 The oil is what keeps your car running smoothly and efficiently!
 When first placed in your car it’s thin and a light honey color.
 Overtime the oil becomes contaminated, which causes it to thicken and become sticky.
 This makes the engine in your car work harder, and may lead to expensive auto service repairs.

 When you have to get up early on cold mornings you want make sure you’re at least warm in the car.
 Now is the time to make sure that the air system is working properly and that your filters are changed.
 Not sure what to look for or think your car may be having issues?
 Give us a call or contact us online today!
 Autotailor in Greeley, CO can help!